Home

 She resided in her later years with her children, in Connellsville, Scullton and Hexie.
 In the mid-1940s, she lived with her son Harry in Connellsville.
 She was featured in a newspaper article for her “fine head of hair” which measured 32 inches in length.

-In the fall of 1942, Rosetta is known to have traveled to Oblong, IL to visit her sister, Letitia (Harbaugh) Stoner, who had suffered a stroke.
+In the fall of 1942, Rosetta is known to have traveled to Illinois to visit her sister, Letitia (Harbaugh) Stoner, who had suffered a stroke.
 She returned home safely on Oct.
 17, as noted in the diary of son Harry.

 Rosetta enjoyed the annual Harbaugh Reunions.
 She is known to have attended the first annual event in 1926, when her mother celebrated her 94th birthday at the old Harbaugh homestead.
 She is recorded to have received the "Oldest Woman Present" award various years from 1947 to 1951.

 On Sept.
-23, 1953, Rosetta passed away at the home of her son John in nearby Fayette County, PA.
-She was laid to rest beside her husband -- their grave is seen here
+23, 1953, at the age of 94, Rosetta passed away at the home of her son John in nearby Fayette County, PA.
+Her remains were brought to Kingwood to be placed at rest beside her husband, after a separation of more than three decades.
+Their grave is seen here, as photographed in 1978.

 Rosetta's passing was noted in the diary of her double-cousin Albert "Ward" Minerd, of nearby Mill Run, Fayette County.
 In his entry for Sept.
 26, 1953, Ward wrote: "Rossette Harbaugh Miner was burried today."

-In October 1934, nearly six decades after her death, Ephraim's first wife Joanna was remembered and named in extensive genealogy manuscript records compiled by distant cousin Otto Roosevelt Younkin.
-He and Rosetta's nephew Charles Younkin were gathering data in connection with the Younkin clan's new national home-coming reunion.
-Click on the following links to see the actual handwritten notes: first set and second set.
+In October 1934, nearly six decades after the death of Ephraim's first wife Joanna, she was remembered and named in extensive genealogy manuscript records compiled by distant cousin Otto Roosevelt Younkin.
+He and Rosetta's nephew Charles Arthur Younkin were gathering data in connection with the Younkin clan's new national home-coming reunion.
+Click on the following links to see Otto's actual handwritten notes: first set and second set.

 Otto and Charles Younkin also researched Ephraim's Younkin heritage.
 Click here to see all of Charles Younkin's handwritten letters of Feb.
 10, 1935, Feb.
 17, 1935, Feb.
 19, 1935 and Oct.
 15, 1935, where he reports on the progress of his research into the tangle of interconnections between the Minerd, Harbaugh and Younkin clans.